mazwat/mazwat.github.io/software-architecture-lm.md

 	render();
 }
 ```
+We can see that t

 ### Handling Input

-At this stage of the update you should grab the input from the user  c#
+At this stage of the update you should grab the input from the user:
 ``– Input.GetButtonDown(“Fire1”)``
 ``– Input.GetKeyDown(KeyCode.Space)``
 ``– Input.mousePosition``